- 1 What is a fillet knife?

 The knife comes in various sizes, with the one in the picture being the 5-inch model, which would be suitable for smaller fish.
 This knife is equipped with replaceable blades, which are simply thrown away when they get dull.
 Don’t worry though; it holds edge for quite some time.
 We see as great convenience – if the edge gets dulls during cleaning, you can simply replace the blade and continue as if nothing happened.
 On the other hand, if you’d had only one standard knife, you’d need to sharpen it to continue.

-The replaceable blades are also very cheap, especially when bought in packs.
+The replaceable blades are also quite cheap, especially when bought in packs.

 This has to be one of the best looking filleting knives out there.
 The handle is made of elk or deer antler and looks really gorgeous.
 The blade is made of high quality D2 steel, which uses air hardening, and contains high carbon and chromium.
 Chromium contents provide the blade high corrosion resistance.
 Many of the best custom knife makers use the D2 steel for their knives.
 It’s much easier to sharpen this kind of steel than regular stainless steel.